 Plus, because the body always tries to be as efficient as possible, we only produce the number of mitochondria we need to support the amount of energy we require.
 So, if you spend most of your days sitting behind a desk for eight hours a day, your mitochondria production will reflect that in lower numbers.
 Conversely, if you exercise regularly and move frequently throughout the day, mitochondria production will adjust to compensate for the additional energy required.

 So you can see how, in some cases, increasing your energy is really a matter of increasing your activity.
-But we know that sometimes that is much easier said than done (especially for our friends with chronic illness), depending on your toxic burden and nutrition.
+But we know that sometimes that is much easier said than done (especially for our friends with chronic illness), depending on your toxic burden and nutrition status.

-Supporting mitochondrial health comes down to the choices you make every day for your health and wellbeing.
-Diet and nutrition, sleep, exercise/movement, and detoxification are the main pillars for both increasing your army of mitochondria and promoting mitochondria function.
+Supporting mitochondrial health comes down to the choices you make every day for your health and well-being.
+Diet and nutrition, sleep, exercise/movement, and detoxification are the main pillars for both increasing your army of mitochondria and promoting mitochondrial function.

-With healthy fats, the most important thing to be aware of is that they aren’t oxidized, which turns healthy oils toxic for our bodies.
+With healthy fats, the most important thing to be aware of is that they aren’t oxidized, which makes healthy oils toxic to our bodies.
 This toxicity is ubiquitous in industrial seed oils like canola, cottonseed, and even sunflower oil used in processed foods and sold as cooking oil.
 Make no mistake, these superheated, rancid oils are inflammatory and destructive to your mitochondria.

 Contrary to the oils you’ll find in the supermarket, BodyBio Balance Oil provides the optimal ratio of omega-6 to omega-3 fatty acids and is cold-pressed to ensure it remains unoxidized.
 In this form, Balance Oil provides the essential fatty acids your mitochondria need to maintain and increase energy production.